alvisxp/AWS-MLS/Modeling.md

 <a id="item-six"></a>
 ## SageMaker and Spark
-- pre-process data as normal wioth spark
+- pre-process data as normal with spark
 	- Generate DataFrames
 - use sagemaker-spark library
 - SageMakerEstimator